adrienycart/PEAMT/README.md

 This repository contains code to train and run PEAMT, a Perceptual Evaluation metric for Automatic Music Transcription.
 If you use any of this, please cite:

 Adrien Ycart, Lele Liu, Emmanouil Benetos and Marcus Pearce.
-"Investigating the Perceptual Validity of Evaluation Metrics for Automatic Piano Music Transcription", _Transactions of the International Society for Music Information Retrieval (TISMIR)_, Under Review.
+"Investigating the Perceptual Validity of Evaluation Metrics for Automatic Piano Music Transcription", _Transactions of the International Society for Music Information Retrieval (TISMIR)_, Accepted, 2020.

 ```
     @article{ycart2019PEAMT,
        Author = {Ycart, Adrien and Liu, Lele and Benetos, Emmanouil and Pearce, Marcus},
        Booktitle = {Transactions of the International Society for Music Information Retrieval (TISMIR)},
        Title = {Investigating the Perceptual Validity of Evaluation Metrics for Automatic Piano Music Transcription},
+       Year = {2020},
     }
 ```
 ## Getting started